MicrosoftDocs/power-platform/power-platform/power-fx/reference/object-app.md

 ## BackEnabled property

-The **BackEnabled** property changes how the app responds to the device back gesture (swipe or use **Back** button on Android, swipe from left on iOS devices) when running in [Power Apps mobile](/power-apps/mobile/run-powerapps-on-mobile).
+The **BackEnabled** property changes how the app responds to the device back gesture (swipe or use **Back** button on Android devices, swipe from left on iOS devices) when running in [Power Apps mobile](/power-apps/mobile/run-powerapps-on-mobile).
 When enabled, the device back gesture navigates back to the screen that was most recently displayed, which is similar to the [**Back**](function-navigate.md#back) formula.
 When disabled, the device back gesture returns the user to the app list.

 ## ConfirmExit properties